ERMETE-Lab/ROSE-ROM4FOAM/README.md

 ## Installation notes

-To compile all the applications, execute "./Allwmake.sh" in the terminal.
+To compile all the applications, execute `./Allwmake.sh` in the terminal.
-To clean every solver "./Allwclean.sh" in the terminal.
+To clean every solver `./Allwclean.sh` in the terminal.

+Otherwise, change the directory to the desired application to compile and execute `wmake`.

 ## How to cite
 If you use the codes in this repository, please cite the papers:

 1. Carolina Introini, Simone Cavalleri, Stefano Lorenzi, Stefano Riva, and An- tonio Cammi.
-Stabilization of Generalized Empirical Interpolation Method (GEIM) in presence of noise: A novel approach based on Tikhonov regulariza- tion.
-Computer Methods in Applied Mechanics and Engineering, 404:115773, 2023. doi: https://doi.org/10.1016/j.cma.2022.115773.
+Stabilization of Generalized Empirical Interpolation Method (GEIM) in presence of noise: A novel approach based on Tikhonov regularization.
+Computer Methods in Applied Mechanics and Engineering, 404:115773, 2023. doi: [https://doi.org/10.1016/j.cma.2022.115773](https://doi.org/10.1016/j.cma.2022.115773).
 2. Carolina Introini, Stefano Riva, Stefano Lorenzi, Simone Cavalleri, and Antonio Cammi.
 Non-intrusive system state reconstruction from indirect measurements: A novel approach based on hybrid data assimilation methods.
-Annals of Nuclear Energy, 182:109538, 2023. doi: https://doi.org/10.1016/j.anucene.2022.109538.
+Annals of Nuclear Energy, 182:109538, 2023. doi: [https://doi.org/10.1016/j.anucene.2022.109538](https://doi.org/10.1016/j.anucene.2022.109538).
-3. Stefano Riva, C. Introini, S. Lorenzi, and A. Cammi, “Hybrid data assimilation methods, Part I: Numerical comparison between GEIM and PBDW,” Annals of Nuclear Energy, vol. 190, p.
-109864, 2023. doi: https://doi.org/10.1016/j.anucene.2023.109864.
+3. Stefano Riva, C. Introini, S. Lorenzi, and A. Cammi, “Hybrid data assimilation methods, Part I: Numerical comparison between GEIM and PBDW”, Annals of Nuclear Energy, vol. 190, p.
+109864, 2023. doi: [https://doi.org/10.1016/j.anucene.2023.109864](https://doi.org/10.1016/j.anucene.2023.109864).
-4. Stefano Riva, Carolina Introini, Stefano Lorenzi, and Antonio Cammi.
-Hybrid Data Assimilation Methods (Part II): Application to the Dynasty Experimental Facility.
-SSRN Electronic Journal, 11 2022. doi: https://doi.org/10.2139/ssrn.4313612.
+4. Stefano Riva, C. Introini, S. Lorenzi, and A. Cammi, “Hybrid data assimilation methods, Part II: Application to the DYNASTY experimental facility”, Annals of Nuclear Energy, vol. 190, p.
+109863, 2023. doi: [https://doi.org/10.1016/j.anucene.2023.109864](https://doi.org/10.1016/j.anucene.2023.109863).

 Here listed in bibtex format: